• Skip to primary navigation

 • Nuts .
 Walnuts are the perfect brownie partner for edible brownie batter.

 • Chocolate sauce .
-Make it a triple chocolate.
+Make the batter triple chocolate.
 Use my homemade chocolate sauce or my magic shell.

 • Nut butter.
-Add as a swirl or topping.
+Add melted as a swirl or topping.

 • Fruit.
 Fold in strawberries or raspberries or even blueberries.